 You’ve been given the silent treatment once or twice now and seen how it progresses: you apologize, you make concessions, and you end up feeling controlled.
 The solution?
-Perhaps you could just ignore the silence.
+Perhaps you could just ignore their emotional abuse?
 Treat them like a child acting out and disregard their behavior until it stops.
 Unfortunately, it’s not quite that simple.

 When you refuse to acknowledge the narcissist’s behavior they tend to lash out in other ways like:

 - Expressing rage

 - Provoking guilt

 They’re unlikely to give up until you’re groveling before them and asking for forgiveness.
 If silence isn’t enough to accomplish that, they’ll simply find another way.

 If you’ve been previously hurt by a narcissist, you might be tempted to turn their tactics on them.
 As you mother probably told you though: two wrongs don’t make a right, and that’s doubly true when you’re dealing with a narcissist.

 First, ask yourself why you are using their tool set of emotional abuse?
 Are you trying to hurt the narcissist or are you hoping they’ll come back to apologize?
 If it’s the former, their hurt will be short-lived.

 They’ll almost immediately fall back on ego-defense mechanisms, perhaps by lashing out and manipulating your mutual friends, painting you as the aggressor.
 You’ll be equally disappointed if you’re looking for an apology as narcissists rarely admit guilt or show remorse (and mean it).